trevor-vardeman/trip-tracker/README.md

 `rails s`
 8. Use the following command to install all the React dependencies:
 `npm install --prefix client`
-Note: If you received an error during this stage, open the "client" folder, delete the node_modules folder and package-lock.json file, cd back up to the main folder `cd ..`, then run `npm install --prefix client`
+9. **Note:** If you received an error during the step above, open the "client" folder, delete the node_modules folder and package-lock.json file, cd back up to the main folder `cd ..`, then run `npm install --prefix client`
-9. To start the client, use the following command:
+10. To start the client, use the following command:
 `npm start --prefix client`